ynput/ayon-documentation/website/docs/artist_hosts_unreal.md

 ### Publishing look

+To publish a look from Unreal, you need to create a publish instance.

-Select the model with the materials in the Content Browser, and click on **AYON → Create ...**.
-This will open the Creator screen.
-From here, select *Material*, set the name of the subset, and click on **Create**.
+- Select the model with the materials in the Content Browser.
+- Click on **AYON → Create ...** to open the Creator screen.
+  - In the Creator screen, select *Look*.
+  - Set the name of the subset.
+  - Click on **Create**.
 This will create a `AyonPublishInstance` file in `/Content/AYON/PublishInstances`, with the metadata necessary to publish the asset.
+- Click on **AYON → Publish ...** to open the Publisher screen.
+  - On the left, you will see all the publish instances that you have created.
+  - Select the ones that you want to publish, and click on **Publish**.

 To get the look ready to be publishable, AYON will create a new folder `/Content/AYON/Looks`.
 In here, it will be created a folder that will contain a simple model with the materials you created assigned, that will be used to publish the look.
 This folder will be named after subset name you chose when creating the instance.
 You don't need to do anything with this folder, it is just for the publishing process.

-You can now click on **AYON → Publish ...** to open the Publisher screen.
-On the left, you will see all the publish instances that you have created.
-Select the ones that you want to publish, and click on **Publish**.

 ## UAssets

 Unreal Engine uses [UAssets](https://docs.unrealengine.com/5.1/en-US/working-with-assets-in-unreal-engine/) to store assets.
 AYON supports publishing and loading of this kind of assets.

-To publish UAssets, you will need to create a publish instance for the asset.
-To do this, select the asset in the Content Browser, and click on **AYON → Create ...**.
-This will open the Creator screen.
-From here, select *UAsset*, set the name of the subset, and click on **Create**.
-This will create a `AyonPublishInstance` file in `/Content/AYON/PublishInstances`, with the metadata necessary to publish the asset.
+### Loading

+To load a UAsset, follow these steps:
+- Choose **AYON → Load ...**.
+- Right-click your mesh.
+- Select **Load UAsset**.

+The UAssets will be loaded in the `/Content/AYON/Assets` folder, and they will be automatically added to the `AyonAssetContainer` asset that is created in the same folder.
+The Container will only contain the metadata of the asset, and it will not be used in the scene.

+### Publishing

 :::note
 Publishing UAssets has some limitations currently.
 You can only publish a single UAssets, and it must not have any dependencies.
 :::

+To publish a UAsset, you need to create a publish instance.

+- Select the UAsset in the Content Browser.
+- Click on **AYON → Create ...** to open the Creator screen.
+  - In the Creator screen, select *UAsset*.
+  - Set the name of the subset.
+  - Click on **Create**.
+This will create a `AyonPublishInstance` file in `/Content/AYON/PublishInstances`, with the metadata necessary to publish the asset.
-You can now click on **AYON → Publish ...** to open the Publisher screen.
-On the left, you will see all the publish instances that you have created.
-Select the ones that you want to publish, and click on **Publish**.
+- Click on **AYON → Publish ...** to open the Publisher screen.
+  - On the left, you will see all the publish instances that you have created.

-To load a UAsset, just choose **AYON → Load ...**, right-click your asset and select **Load UAsset**.
-You will find the loaded UAsset in `/Content/AYON/Assets`.
+  - Select the ones that you want to publish, and click on **Publish**.

 ## Layouts